pnjeffries/Nucleus/README.md

 # .NUCLEUS
-.NET Unifying Class Librray for Engineering Utility Software
+.NET Unifying Class Library for Engineering Utility Software

 .Nucleus is an open-source .NET library developed by Paul Jeffries and supported by Ramboll Computational Design.
 It is intended as a generalisable base framework for the development of custom BIM and structural engineering workflow tools.
 It forms the core underlying class system of Salamander 3 and several internal Ramboll software projects.